Skip to content

 Groups provide a way to classify objects for control and display purposes.
 Groups are specific to object types.

-• When defining Roles, Administrators can use groups to specify access rights.
-Different teams can create custom groups that are accessible only to the relevant team members to register, test and monitor their assets.
+• When defining roles, administrators can use groups to specify access rights.
+Different teams can create custom groups that are accessible only to the relevant team members to register, test, and monitor their assets.

 Workspaces: